geeky-do/devimposter/src/posts/let-there-be-light.md

 Now I am going to share my experience but don't expect a detailed step by step guide for each framework.
 Each one has one of those guides and they do it far better than I could.

 ## First things first
 I am an engineer so naturally I did my research before making this crucial decision.
 In three days I re-did this blog in three different frameworks.
 Why you might ask?
-Because apparently I am horrible at researching blogs.
+Because apparently I am horrible at researching how to make blogs.

 You see I could start by saying that I do this for a living.
 That is simply not true though.
 I am a backend engineer, I get hired and there is usually a whole bunch of code already there.
 I build new APIs, add a database table, do a risky migration or some other things but not really build blogs from scratch.